harvest of loneliness

 • Salvador, a 40-year-old bracero in Northern Mexico, earns approximately $200 annually from farming two acres of cotton, supporting his wife and six children with limited resources.

-• His dream is to own land, but to achieve this, he must earn more money through farming, which leads him to seek work in the United States.
+• His dream is to own land, which requires earning more money through farming, prompting him to seek work in the United States as a bracero.

 • The bracero program began in 1942 due to a labor shortage during World War II, continuing until 1964, bringing in up to 500,000 workers annually.